Gabatrix: The Shira Maneuver

 “Will it improve everything?”
 Lifen asked.

-“How long will it take to install it?” the Captain asked.
+“How long will it take to install it?” the captain asked.

 “Manthan, bring this into the ship and begin the installation.”

-Bertram and the other man were busy communicating to one another, but it was obvious that the approaching towering alien woman was enough for them to look over to her.
+Bertram and the other man were busy communicating with one another, but it was obvious that the approaching towering alien woman was enough for them to look over to her.
 They stopped talking as Shira stood towering over them.

 “Excuse me,” Shira coldly replied.
 “I couldn’t help but notice that you handed something to him.”